awsdocs/aws-codecommit-user-guide/doc_source/getting-started.md

    git commit -m "Added horse.txt"
    ```

-1. Run git push to push your initial commit through the default remote name Git uses for your CodeCommit repository \(`origin`\), from the default branch in your local repo \(`master`\):
+1. Run git push to push your initial commit through the default remote name Git uses for your CodeCommit repository \(`origin`\), from the default branch in your local repo \(`main`\):

    ```
-   git push -u origin master
+   git push -u origin main
    ```

 1. Switch to your local repo and run git pull to pull into your local repo the commit the shared repo made to the CodeCommit repository\.
 Then run git log to see the commit that was initiated from the shared repo\.